Welcome to the Mathematics Department

 Students of all abilities are encouraged to maintain a growth mind-set and to believe they are able to achieve and not be afraid to take part in all aspects of the lessons.
 We want to ensure pupils’ perception of mathematics is positive and one in which they take pride and enjoyment.

 Students are encouraged to appreciate the importance of mutual respect and tolerance of different faiths and beliefs.
 Pupils learn that mathematics comes from different cultures.
 For example, they will learn about Pythagoras, Fibonacci and Indian Rangoli patterns all of which originate from different cultures.

 Key Stage 3 (Years 7, 8 and 9)

 Students are taught within mixed ability year groups.
 The range of abilities are fully catered for by targeted support, differentiated resources and, where appropriate, small group withdrawal.
 A variety of teaching methods including interactive and practical approaches are utilised.

 Pupils study the strands of number; algebra; ratio, proportion and rate of change; geometry and measures; probability and statistics.
 Pupils are allocated three one hour lessons of mathematics per week.
-Pupils regularly participate in a basic numeracy intervention programme called Numeracy Ninjas.
-This programme has the sole purpose of filling gaps in mental calculation and other arithmetic calculation strategies, thus providing the pupils with the skills and fluency required to fully access GCSE and other basic numeracy concepts when they move to key stage 4 study.
+Pupils regularly participate in basic numeracy intervention programmes such as Numeracy Ninjas and Times Table Rockstars.
+These programmes fill gaps in mental calculation and other arithmetic calculation strategies, thus providing the pupils with the skills and fluency required to fully access the numeracy concepts included in the various key stage 4 study routes.